Charles III, Duke of Bourbon

-Charles III de Bourbon comte de Montpensier then duc de Bourbon (17 February 1490 – 6 May 1527) was a French military commander, governor, prince of the royal blood and rebel during the early Italian Wars.
+Charles III de Bourbon, Count de Montpensier, then Duke of Bourbon (17 February 1490 – 6 May 1527) was a French military commander, governor, prince of the royal blood and rebel during the early Italian Wars.
 The son of Gilbert de Bourbon and Clara Gonzaga, he was born into a junior branch of the royal house of France.
 The early death of his father and elder brother meant that he became the comte de Montpensier (count of Montpensier) in 1501.
 He then secured a very advantageous marriage in 1505 to Suzanne de Bourbon, the heiress to the senior line of the house of Bourbon.
 By this means he became the greatest feudal lord in the French kingdom.
 He participated in the expeditions of king Louis XII seeing combat at Genoa in 1507 and at the famous battle of Agnadello in 1509.
 In 1512, he was established as the governor of Languedoc, and in the final years of Louis XII's reign he would fight the Spanish in Navarre and the English in Picardy.

 With the death of Louis XII in 1515, he would receive great honour from his successor Francis I when he was established as the Constable of France, the greatest office of the crown, which made him the head of the royal army.
 Francis was keen to see the French reconquer the duchy of Milan and undertook a campaign to this end in the first year of his reign.
 The duc de Bourbon (duke of Bourbon) had a key role to play in this campaign, leading the royal vanguard in the victory of Marignano.
 With Milan reconquered, Bourbon was established as the military governor of the duchy, though he would only hold this charge until May 1516.
 Back in France, Bourbon had limited involvement in the affairs of the next few years, joining the King for various occasions.
 At this time he and Suzanne were attempting to produce an heir, but their children all died young.